 Sticks and Stones

 Good picture books about spiritual traditions other than Christianity and Judaism are hard to find on bookshelves, and even rarer in our contest.
-Full disclosure, as a pagan, I was predisposed to have a soft spot for Sticks and Stones, written by Cassie Brooks with illustrations by Vaishnavi Dukhande.
+As a pagan, I was predisposed to have a soft spot for Sticks and Stones, written by Cassie Brooks with illustrations by Vaishnavi Dukhande.
 At the same time, because I'm personally invested in accurate representation here, I held the book to a high standard.

 First-round judge Annie Mydla noted something that also delighted me about the illustrations: "It's so refreshing to see a larger woman with blue hair and tattoos in a children's book, finally!
 The visual style is professional, colorful, and joyful."